HavocFramework/Havoc/Teamserver/README.md

 ### Build the Teamserver
 - **Pre-requisites**
-	1. Go1.19
+	1. Go1.18
-	2. f
 - **Native**
 	- To build the Teamserver client locally, run the following command in this folder(`~/Havoc/Teamserver/`):
 		1. `make`
 	- That's it!
-If it ran successfully to completion, you should now have a compiled binary ready for use in the `/Build/Bin/` folder.
+If it ran successfully to completion, you should now have a compiled binary ready for use in the `/bin` folder.
+	- Example use: `sudo ./bin/teamserver server --profile profiles/havoc.yaotl -v`
 - **Docker**
 	- To build the Teamserver client using a local Docker container, run the following commands(assuming you have Docker installed):
 		1. Build the Dockerfile: